NOAA-GFDL/MDTF-diagnostics/README.md

 % ./mdtf -f src/default_tests.jsonc
 ```

-If you edited a copy of ``default_tests.jsonc``, pass that file instead.
+If you edited/renamed `default_tests.jsonc`, pass that file instead.
 Run time may be 10-20 minutes, depending on your system.

-- If you edited or renamed `src/default_tests.jsonc`, as recommended in the previous section, pass the path to that configuration file instead.
-- The output files for this test case will be written to `$OUTPUT_DIR/MDTF_QBOi.EXP1.AMIP.001_1977_1981`.
+The output files for this test case will be written to `$OUTPUT_DIR/QBOi.EXP1.AMIP.001_1977_1981`.
 When the framework is finished, open `$OUTPUT_DIR/QBOi.EXP1.AMIP.001_1977_1981/index.html` in a web browser to view the output report.

-- The framework defaults to running all available PODs, which is overridden by the `pod_list` option in the `src/default_tests.jsonc` configuration file.
-Individual PODs can be specified as a comma-delimited list of POD names.
+@@@Add instructions for running other PODs...

-- Currently the framework only analyzes data from one model run at a time.
-To run the MJO_prop_amp POD on the GFDL.CM4.c96L32.am4g10r8 sample data, delete or comment out the section for QBOi.EXP1.AMIP.001 in `caselist` section of the configuration file, and uncomment the section for GFDL.CM4.c96L32.am4g10r8.
+Currently the framework only analyzes data from one model run at a time.
+To run the MJO_prop_amp POD on the GFDL.CM4.c96L32.am4g10r8 sample data, delete or comment out the entry for QBOi.EXP1.AMIP.001 in the "caselist" section of the configuration file, and uncomment the entry for GFDL.CM4.c96L32.am4g10r8.

-## 6. Next steps
+### 4.3 Framework interaction with Conda environments

+@@@If `--all` flag wasn't used...

 This quickstart installation instructions is part of the "Getting started" in the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/).
 Consult the rest of Getting started for more detailed information, including how to run the framework on your own data and configure general settings.
 For users interested in contributing a POD module, see "Developer information" or [Developer's Walkthrough](https://mdtf-diagnostics.readthedocs.io/en/latest/_static/MDTF_walkthrough.pdf).